 2. Applying your Geofence rules for Route Optimization

-To make sure that your routes follow the Geofence rules, you’ll need to turn on the Geofence logic setting under your General Route Settings.
+To make sure that your route planning follows the Geofence rules, you’ll need to turn on the Geofence logic setting under your General Route Settings.

 Navigate to Routes > General Route settings